 Also, many families have had a number of extra face-to-face visits and questionnaires.
 They have been involved in different sub-studies.

 Families can choose whether or not to take part at each stage of the study.
-We hope that most families will continue the ELVS journey with us.
+We are so lucky to have families dedicated to research continue with us on the ELVS journey!
 The more families that take part, the more valuable the study will be.

 What if I think my child has language or literacy difficulties?